 By transforming into a great winged disk, Horus thought to be of the best service to his new boss.
 He flew to the sky and took the place of Ra, not violently but with the full consent of Ra.

 From the place of the sun, he was able to see where the enemies of Ra were located.
-With the greatest of ease, he could attack them with such violence and killed them in no time.
+With the greatest of ease, he could attack them with such violence and kill them in no time.

 Ra Embraces Horus